Ambareen09/100DaysofCode/DAY 2/README.md

 **General Formulas to solve problems related to Arithmetic Progressions:**

-If ‘a’ is the first term and ‘d’ is the common difference:
+If ‘a’ is the first term and ‘d’ is the common difference:\

-1.nth term of an AP = a + (n-1)*d.
+1.nth term of an AP = a + (n-1)*d.\
-2.Arithmetic Mean = Sum of all terms in the AP / Number of terms in the AP./ 3.Sum of ‘n’ terms of an AP = 0.5 n (first term + last term) = 0.5 n [ 2a + (n-1) d ].
+2.Arithmetic Mean = Sum of all terms in the AP / Number of terms in the AP.\
+3.Sum of ‘n’ terms of an AP = 0.5 n (first term + last term) = 0.5 n [ 2a + (n-1) d ].